Arrival in Finland

 Things to do first

-Inform your host and the Fulbright Center that you have arrived, either by calling or dropping them a line (many bars, libraries and public spaces have open access networks for visitors, if your laptop connection is not operational right away).
+Inform your host and Fulbright Finland that you have arrived, either by calling or dropping them a line (many bars, libraries and public spaces have open access networks for visitors, if your laptop connection is not operational right away).

 Things to do within a week of the arrival